-Most medicare prescription drug plans have a “Donut Hole” or also called the “Coverage Gap.”
+Medicare Part D prescription drug plans have a “Donut Hole,” also called the “Coverage Gap.”

 Medicare members who receive extra help from Medicare do need to worry about the coverage gap, they are exempt from this level of heir plan.

-Although you’ll pay no more than 35% of the price for the brand-name drug in 2018, 85% of the price—what you pay plus the 50% manufacturer discount payment—will count as out of pocket costs, which will help you get out of the coverage gap.
+Although you’ll pay no more than 25% of the price for the brand-name drug in 2022, this includes a 70% manufacturer discount—will count as out of pocket costs, which will help you get out of the coverage gap.

 The costs of non-covered drugs do not count towards moving out of the coverage gap.